shuaiOKshuai/Tail-GNN/README.md

 * dataset/: contains the benchmark datasets: email, squirrel, actor, cs-citation and amazon.
 All datasets will be processed on the fly.
   * For dataset Email, we use the same data split in paper [meta-tail2vec](https://github.com/shuaiOKshuai/meta-tail2vec).
-  * For large dataset cs-citation, when running the model it may take around 5+ mins to process the dataset before training starts.
+  * For large datasets cs-citation and amazon, when running the model it may take around 10+ mins to process the dataset before training starts.
   * For dataset Amazon, due to its large size, we don't include it in this folder.
 Please download it from [this link](https://github.com/pyyush/GraphML) and put it into this folder before running.
 It should be run on GPU with 16GB memory.
 Note that we utilize a ~1M size graph in the experiments (a sampled connected subgraph), not the original ~2M one.

 * models/: contains our model Tail-GNN.